 This is an older blog post, you will find one on more recent data here

-This interactive presentation contains the latest oil & gas production data from all 13,606 horizontal wells in the Permian (Texas & New Mexico) that started producing since 2009/2010, through November 2017.
+These interactive presentations contain the latest oil & gas production data from all 19,047 horizontal wells in the Permian (Texas & New Mexico) that started producing since 2008/2009, through November.

 The ‘Advanced Insights’ presentation is displayed below:

-Later this week I will have a post on the Eagle Ford, followed by one on all 10 covered US states.
+Later this week we will have a post on the Eagle Ford.

 Production data is subject to revisions.